racket/rhombus/rhombus/0000-rhombus.md

 `fahrenheit_to_celsius`.
 For now, though, you have to add an extra line with just `;` to evaluate a form._

-A Rhombus module can provide definitions to other modules using `provide`, and it can require other modules using `require`.
-The `#lang rhombus` line is a kind of `require` already, so normally more `require`s are written at the top of a module, and then `provide`s, and then the definitions.
+A Rhombus module can export definitions to other modules using `export`, and it can import other modules using `import`.
+The `#lang rhombus` line is a kind of `import` already, so normally more `import`s are written at the top of a module, and then `export`s, and then the definitions.

 ```
 // f2c.rhm
 #lang rhombus

-provide:
+export:
   fahrenheit_freezing
   fahrenheit_to_celsius